ly16/Real-Time-Stock-Analyzer/cassandra/README.md

 # Cassandra
 ## What is Cassandra?
--An open source distributed storage system that provides
+- An open source distributed storage system that provides

--Manage massive amounts of data, fast, without losing sleep
+- Manage massive amounts of data, fast, without losing sleep

--High availability
+- High availability

--No single point of failure
+- No single point of failure

 ## data-storage.py
 The code for data storage in Cassandra